Same Instructions, Different Day.

 Hey there BCU Family!

-Last post, I started on a “salt series” that talked about salt production and how vital it is to our natural body and in the body of Christ on a spiritual level.
-This time around, lets see what the Word is on salt.
-Here is our anchor scripture.
+• Last post, I started on a “salt series” that talked about salt production and how vital it is to our natural body and in the body of Christ on a spiritual level.

-“You are the salt of the earth; but if the salt loses its flavor, how shall it be seasoned?
-It is then good for nothing but to be thrown out and trampled underfoot by men (Matthew 5:13).
+Anchor Scripture: “You are the salt of the earth; but if the salt loses its flavor, how shall it be seasoned?
+It is then good for nothing but to be thrown out and trampled underfoot by men (Matthew 5:13 NKJV).

-Let’s see why we need to keep salt in us.
+Let’s see why we need to keep salt in us relating to promises.

 Every offering you shall season with salt.
 You shall not allow the salt of the covenant of your God to be lacking from your grain offering.
 With all your offerings you shall offer salt” (Leviticus 2:13).